 Painting is a part of who I am, and the natural world is a part of us all.

-I work predominantly in watercolour, sometimes acrylic and occasionally oil.
+I work predominantly in watercolour.
 Watercolour is a magical, frustrating, vexing, wonderful medium.
 I can think of nothing else which does part of the work for you, as the pigment flows through the water on the paper.

 Living in a semi-rural part of Staffordshire, I have only to look out of my windows to see what inspires me.

 I use photography for my reference collecting, and work out ideas for paintings in my sketchbook.
 I love my sketchbook.
 It's where I can experiment and enjoy making marks, embracing success and failure as a part of the creative process.

 I will paint anything which inspires me

 Inspiration + energy + commitment = a painting with 'life'

 The vast majority of my work is from my own reference material and I can often be found in the garden collecting twigs, leaves, berries etc. to use in my paintings.
 I have very recently used photographs of birds as a source of reference/information from photographers whose skill with the camera is better than mine!
 However, with the very rare exception, I compose the final painting from a collection of references which I use for information only.
 I am not interested in slavishly copying a photograph.
 The end result has to come from the heart and mind, not the camera.